All Episodes

 He has a cold, so his voice sounds funny today.

-Not as funny as mine, but funny enough for him to want to stay home, uh put his feet up, uh, take it easy, and uh and uh have a thera flu or two, and he will be back tomorrow with full strength, authentic, all American excellence in broadcasting.
+Not as funny as mine, but funny enough for him to want to stay home, put his feet up, take it easy, and have a theraflu or two.

-You're gonna you can listen to Rush any time of the day.
+You can listen to Rush any time of the day.

 There's all kinds of other stuff there.

-And that's all at uh Rush Limbaugh dot com.
+And that's all at rushlimbaugh.com.

 I love the stuff that the left worries about.

-Um the uh CNN, Donna Brazil, uh who is a hell of a survivor, actually.
+The CNN, Donna Brazil, who is a hell of a survivor, actually, it's amazing to me.

-Uh why the Roberts Court is scary.
+Why the Roberts Court is scary?

 I think the Roberts Court is scary too.

-I find the Roberts court scary, but that's not why Donna Brazil finds it scary.
+I find the Roberts Court scary, but that's not why Donna Brazil finds it scary.

-Hillary's got to Hillary's gotta do something.
+Hillary's got to do something.

-She's got to get hold of s she's just got to gin the base up on the war on women, war on minorities, something.
+She's just got to gin the base up on the war on women, war on minorities, something.

 Bernie Sanders is real.